eclipxe13/buzoncfdi-cfdireader/README.md

 // all the nodes and attributes first letter is in lower case except if the name is all upper case echo $cfdi->complemento->timbreFiscalDigital["UUID"]
 ```

+## scripts/validate.php

+Use `php scripts/validate.php [file1.xml] [file2.xml]` to test CFDIs and see the results.

+## Using the CFDIFactory

+The CFDIFactory allow a common way to create CFDIReaders using SchemaValidator and PostValidator.

+The SchemaValidator is an tool that validates a XML against its multiple XSD files creating a root schema and importing
+all the schemas listed in the XML by schemaLocation nodes.

+The PostValidator do some specific checks about the CFDI, this includes `Conceptos`, `Fechas`, `Impuestos` and `Totales`

 ## TODO